bet on cricket,1xbet application new version,soccerdome 2

-Considering climate change to be a significant issue which may affect society in the future, the tennis elbow acupuncture points Group performs climate change measures including the reduction of greenhouse gas (GHG) emissions.
+Considering climate change to be a significant issue which may affect society in the future, the bet on cricket Group performs climate change measures including the reduction of greenhouse gas (GHG) emissions.

 As a member of the Japan Chemical Industry Association, we participate in Nippon Keidanren's Commitment to a Low Carbon Society launched in April 2013 and continue to implement activities in line with this commitment.
 In addition, taking into account the expansion of production at overseas plants, we have set global reduction indicators and targets.

-- 1.Reducing GHG emissions of the tennis elbow acupuncture points Group
+- 1.Reducing GHG emissions of the bet on cricket Group

 - (1)Medium-term Management Initiative emission reduction target